cyph3rryx/Securebyte/README.md

 ## Usage

 To use SecureByte, simply run the SecureByte.py file.
 This will launch a GUI window that allows you to select the payload file that you want to encrypt.
-Once you have selected the file, click the "Encrypt Payload" button to encrypt the payload and create the executable.
+Once you have selected the file, click the "Execute Encryption" button to encrypt the payload and create the executable.

 To use SecureByte, run the following command: